 It is clear that transients can severely impact the useful lifetime of PEMFC systems.
 In general, unsteady conditions promote imbalances in the chemistry, temperature, pressure, and humidity control which lead to small scale changes in the fuel cells which gradually contribute to performance degradation.
-A large body of individual mechanisms which can lead to degradation in fuel cells are covered in the literature, especially reactions and physical changes which reduce electro-catalyst surface area.
-However, the combined MEA disturbances distributed throughout the stack which interfere with the system performance over time often depend strongly on historical as well as present conditions.
+A large body of individual mechanisms which can lead to degradation in fuel cells are covered in the literature, especially reactions and physical changes which reduce electro-catalyst surface area (ECSA).
+However, the combined MEA (Membrane Electrode Assembly) disturbances distributed throughout the stack which interfere with the system performance over time often depend strongly on historical as well as present conditions.
 This complicates lifetime prediction of fuel cells and limits the utility of physical-model based prediction methods, while data-driven (or hybrid) approaches which can be tailored more specifically to the stack hardware appear to be a promising way forward.

-The PhD1 project is targeted to link the understanding of the causes and relative importance of degradation mechanisms in the membrane electrode assembly (MEA) to a vehicle configuration and control strategies which balance the need for agile stack response and durability.
+The PhD1 project is targeted to link the understanding of the causes and relative importance of degradation mechanisms in the MEA to a vehicle configuration and control strategies which balance the need for agile stack response and durability.
 Empirical data from fuel cell testing will be used to develop a data-based stack model which will track probable deterioration and provide state-of-health information which can inform control of the vehicle.
 This model can then be applied to adjust the vehicle control strategy based on current state-of-health to further increase the lifetime of the stack.
-The start date for this project has been changed to 2023-03-01, to allow extra time in the work-visa application to Migrationsverket.